ahmedhhw/golinkextension/README.md

 ### Edit Default Links

-You can edit the `defaultGoLinks` object in `popup.js` to change the default go links that are loaded on first use.
+You can edit the `defaultGoLinks` object in `src/goLinks.js` to change the default go links that are loaded on first use.

+## Testing

+The project includes comprehensive unit tests covering:
+- Go link parsing and formatting
+- Storage operations
+- Navigation functionality
+- Error handling
+- Integration scenarios

+All tests use Jest and include mocks for Chrome APIs.

 ## Next Steps